privatebusiness88/ElectrumABC/contrib/update_checker/README.md

 It hopefully will decrease the number of users running very old versions of Electrum ABC.

 #### What This Means For You, The Maintainer
-You need to update `releases.json` in this directory whenever a new version released, and push it to master.
+You need to update `releases.json` in this directory whenever a new version is released, and push it to master.

 This file contains a dictionary of:
 ```